jimgoo/zipline-tensorboard/README.md

 # TensorBoard as a Zipline dashboard

-[Zipline](https://github.com/quantopian/zipline) is a Pythonic algorithmic trading library for backtesting and trading quantitative strategies.
+[Zipline](https://github.com/quantopian/zipline) is a python library for backtesting trading strategies.
 [TensorBoard](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tensorboard) is a visualization tool provided with the deep learning library [TensorFlow](https://www.tensorflow.org).
-These two can be used together to create a dashboard that monitors and compares Zipline backtests.
-You don't even need to know/care a thing about deep learning.
+These two can be used together to create a dashboard that monitors and compares Zipline backtests, and you don't even need to know/care a thing about deep learning.

 ![Comparing several strategies](img/tb-strats.png)